pedroalexandrevieira/UserRegistration/README.md

-General instrucions for running the application:
+General instrucions to run the application:

 1º Please start mysql, create a database, then create a table with the follow parameters: id,lastName,firstName,lastName,streetName,streetNumber,poBox,city,state,zipCode,country,profile,email,password,confirmPassword.